robotology/how-to-document-modules/README.md

 Now you have the same branch `gh-pages` also on your machine which tracks the _remote_ `gh-pages`.

 Next step is to create the **static documentation locally**:
-- Provide thus a **sub-folder** called **`doxygen`** where you have to put the file **`generate.txt`** that tells doxygen how to generate the documentation.
+- Provide thus a **sub-directory** called **`doxygen`** where you have to put the file **`generate.txt`** that tells doxygen how to produce the documentation.
-You can find a template for you `generate.txt` file [here](https://github.com/robotology-playground/how-to-document-modules/blob/gh-pages/doxygen/generate.txt).
+You can find a template `generate.txt` file [here](https://github.com/robotology-playground/how-to-document-modules/blob/gh-pages/doxygen/generate.txt) within this repository.

-    A lot of variables are available.
-The most important one is **`INPUT`** that specifies the folders containing your code to be documented (a recursive search is typically done).
+    Inside the `generate.txt` file, the most important parameter you are required to fill in is **`INPUT`**, which specifies the directories containing your code to be documented (a recursive search is typically done).
 An example follows:
     ```
     INPUT = ../src \
             ../idl_dox \
             generated-from-xml
     ```
-    Usually, to be neat, the file `generate.txt` contains instructions to put the generated documentation under **doxygen/doc** (this is recalled later) via the variable **`OUTPUT_DIRECTORY`**.
+    Typically, to be neat, the file `generate.txt` contains instructions to generate the documentation under **doxygen/doc** via the parameter **`OUTPUT_DIRECTORY`**.

+    To find out more about other doxygen parameters, we suggest you to look directly at the online guide.

 - Now type:
 ```
 cd doxygen
 doxygen ./generate.txt
  ```
  This will generate your documentation.
-A new folder, called **doc** will appear containing all your documentation.
+The new directory **doxygen/doc** will appear containing all your documentation.

+- Create the `index.html` file at the root level of your repository that provides the entry point to your documentation.
+This is an [**example**](https://github.com/robotology-playground/how-to-document-modules/blob/gh-pages/index.html).

-- Stage, commit and push the doxygen directory so as the **`index.html`** file to be located at the root level.
+- Stage, commit and push:
 ```
 git add ./doxygen
 git add ./index.html
 git commit -m "provided doxygen documentation"
 git push origin gh-pages
 ```

-- Your `index.html` file should look like [**this one**](https://github.com/robotology-playground/how-to-document-modules/blob/gh-pages/index.html), pointing to the generated html page, which you would like to be the home page of your documentation.
-After publishing the changes, you will have the url http://my-account.github.com/my-repository pointing to the documentation linked in the **index.html** on the web.
-In this case the url is http://robotology-playground.github.com/how-to-document-modules.
-It is advisable to cite that url from within the README.md file in this way for example: [how-to-document-modules documentation](http://robotology-playground.github.io/how-to-document-modules).
+After publishing the changes, you can visit the page http://robotology-playground.github.com/how-to-document-modules (of course use your github account and repository name in the url) and you will be redirected to the online documentation.

+Finally, it is also a good practice to cite that url from within the _README.md_ file.

 ### Updating the documentation